Kulsoom-ri/US_senate_simulation/README.md

 ### Can LLMs be used for forecasting?
 Forecasting methodologies are generally categorized into statistical and judgmental approaches.
 Statistical forecasting relies on quantitative data and mathematical models to predict future events.
 Techniques such as time series analysis, regression models, and econometric models are commonly used.
 On the other hand, judgmental forecasting involves subjective assessments and expert opinions to predict future events.
 This approach is often employed when historical data is limited, unreliable, or when forecasting unprecedented events.
 It leverages human intuition and experience, making it valuable in complex and uncertain environments.
 (Halawi et al. 2024)

 However, judgmental forecasting is time- and labor-intensive, prompting interest in automating the process using large language models (LLMs) since they are already trained on vast amounts of cross-domain data.
-LLMs forecast by integrating diverse textual data, reasoning through context, and generating probabilistic predictions, in comparison to traditional ML classifiers that rely on structured historical data.
+LLMs forecast by integrating diverse textual data, reasoning through context, and generating probabilistic predictions, in comparison to traditional ML classifiers that rely on structured data.
 Halawi et al. (2024) demonstrate that a retrieval-augmented LLM-based forecasting system achieves a Brier score of 0.179 and an accuracy of 71.5%, coming close to the human crowd’s 0.149 Brier score and 77.0% accuracy (Brier scores are a measure of the accuracy of probabilistic predictions, calculated as the mean squared difference between a predicted probability and the actual outcome).
 The system excels when the crowd is uncertain and when more relevant articles are retrieved but struggles with over-hedging in high-certainty cases.

 Similarly, across various disciplines studies have tested the predictive power of LLMs on diverse datasets, revealing both their strengths and limitations.
 In neuroscience, a study evaluted general-purpose LLMs against expert neuroscientists on BenchBrain, a benchmark designed for predicting neuroscience research outcomes.
 The general-purpose LLMs achieved 81% accuracy in predicting experimental outcomes and the fine-tuned model (BrainGPT) performed even better (Luo et al. 2024).
 Another study explored whether LLMs trained for language prediction could effectively forecast multivariate time series data, showing preliminary but definitive success in demand forecasting tasks, albeit with concerns about overfitting (Wolff et al. 2025).